 Children face special risks from air pollution because their lungs are growing and because they are so active and breathe in a great deal of air.

 Just like the arms and legs, the largest portion of a child’s lungs will grow long after he or she is born.
 Eighty percent of their tiny air sacs develop after birth.
 Those sacs, called the alveoli, are where the life-sustaining transfer of oxygen to the blood takes place.
-The lungs and their alveoli aren’t fully grown until children become adults.1 In addition, the body’s defenses that help adults fight off infections are still developing in young bodies.2 Children have more respiratory infections than adults, which also seems to increase their susceptibility to air pollution.3
+The lungs and their alveoli aren’t fully grown until children become adults.
+In addition, the body’s defenses that help adults fight off infections are still developing in young bodies.
+Children have more respiratory infections than adults, which also seems to increase their susceptibility to air pollution.

 Air Pollution Affects Children Before They Are Born

 Several studies have found air pollution linked to harm to children while they are still in the womb.
-A large study in California found that higher particle-pollution levels increased the risk of preterm birth.5 Pregnant women exposed to even low levels of particle pollution had higher risk for preterm birth in a Boston study.6 Preterm births occurred more frequently when particle pollution spiked, as an Australian study found, even when the researchers controlled for other risk factors.7
+A large study in California found that higher particle pollution levels increased the risk of preterm birth.
+Pregnant women exposed to even low levels of particle pollution had higher risk for preterm birth in a Boston study.
+Preterm births occurred more frequently when particle pollution spiked, as an Australian study found, even when they controlled for other risk factors.

 Air Pollution Limits Lung Growth in Children

 The Southern California Children’s Health study looked at the long-term effects of air pollution on children and teenagers.
-Tracking 1,759 children who were between ages 10 and 18 from 1993 to 2001, researchers found that those who grew up in more polluted areas face increased risk of reduced lung growth, which may never recover to the full capacity.
-The average drop in lung function was similar to the impact of growing up in a home with parents who smoked.5
+Tracking 1,759 children who were between ages 10 and 18 from 1993 to 2001, researchers found that those who grew up in more polluted areas face the increased risk of having reduced lung growth, which may never recover to their full capacity.
+The average drop in lung function was similar to the impact of growing up in a home with parents who smoked.

 Community health studies are pointing to less obvious, but serious effects from year-round exposure to ozone, especially for children.
-Scientists followed 500 Yale University students and determined that living just four years in a region with high levels of ozone and related co-pollutants was associated with diminished lung function and frequent reports of respiratory symptoms.6 Another earlier Children’s Health Study of 3,300 school children in Southern California found reduced lung function in girls with asthma and boys who spent more time outdoors in areas with high levels of ozone.
-7
+Scientists followed 500 Yale University students and determined that living just four years in a region with high levels of ozone and related co-pollutants was associated with diminished lung function and frequent reports of respiratory symptoms.
+Another earlier report from the Children’s Health study of 3,300 schoolchildren in Southern California found reduced lung function in girls with asthma and boys who spent more time outdoors in areas with high levels of ozone.

 Cleaning Up Pollution Can Reduce Risk to Children

 So, does cleaning up the air really improve children’s health?
-In 2017 researchers reviewed these long-term studies of children in Southern California and the impact of improvements in air quality on their health.
+In 2017, the researchers reviewed these long-term studies of children in Southern California and the impact of improvements in air quality on their health.
 They concluded that the 20 years of collected data provided strong evidence of the potential to improve children’s health by reducing some of the most common outdoor air pollutants.
-10